<SYSTEMDRIVE>:\Users\<USERNAME>\AppData\Roaming\Microsoft\Windows\Recent\AutomaticDestinations\<APP_ID>.automaticDestinations-ms

 or others elements by right-clicking on open applications in the Windows

-feature also stores entries
+taskbar.
+The Windows Explorer’s Quick Access feature also stores entries

-in Jumplists
+in Jumplists.

 -